Last updated on November 23rd, 2022 at 07:59 am

 It’s a pretty basic game, but the story is absolutely incredible.
 There’s so much detail in the world, and there’s so much for you to find.
 There are also a few mysteries for you to piece together yourself.
 If you’re just looking for a game that has a great story but less gameplay, What Remains of Edith Finch is for you.

 SOMA is technically a horror game, though depending on your personality and affinity to horror, you might not find it scary.
 It’s about a dying man who gets a brain scan for a new study that might save his life.
 After the brain scan, he wakes up in a post-apocalyptic underwater world.
 Everything is locked up, and the crew members of this underwater facility are gone.
 He’s forced to try and figure out what happened to him and to them.
 There’s no combat in this game.
 You have to just avoid the monsters while you walk around and interact with the world.

 The horror of this game is generally well-done.
 This might be the weakest story on this list, but it’s still good.
 It’s still interesting to piece the mystery of everything together.
 If you enjoy horror, this is definitely a game to check out.

 Video games can be the perfect way to get inspired to write if you’re feeling stuck.
 Not only does it give you something to focus on mentally and physically, but there are some games out there with amazing stories.
+There are tons of video games that I just keep coming back to.
 These are just some of my favorites, but there are tons of popular story-driven games out there like Until Dawn and Undertale.
 If you haven’t considered video games yet, I would encourage you to start!

 Are you a gamer?
 What’s your favorite story-driven video game?